DanilZherebtsov/verstack/docs/source/index.rst

 ===========================
 * ``n_thresholds`` int [default=200]

-  - Number of thresholds to test.
+  Number of thresholds to test.
 If not set by user: 200 thresholds will be tested.

 * ``min_threshold`` float or int [default=None]

-  - Minimum threshold value.
-If not set by user: will be infered from labels balance based on fraction_of_1
+  Minimum threshold value.
+If not set by user: will be inferred from labels balance based on fraction_of_1

 * ``max_threshold`` float or int [default=None]

-  - Maximum threshold value.
-If not set by user: will be infered from labels balance based on fraction_of_1
+  Maximum threshold value.
+If not set by user: will be inferred from labels balance based on fraction_of_1

 Methods
 ===========================
 * ``fit(labels, pred, loss_func)``

-  - Calculate loss_func results for labels & preds for the defined/default thresholds.
+  Calculate loss_func results for labels & preds for the defined/default thresholds.
 Print the threshold(s) with the best loss_func scores

     Parameters